-He glared at me in bewilderment and jumped up so fast that the chair slides from under him, crashing onto the tiled floor.
-He rushed to the door and swung it open, yelling at anyone with a pair of ears.
+The detective glared at me in bewilderment and then jumped up so fast the chair beneath him crashed against the tiled floor.
+He rushed to the door, swung it open and yelled at anyone with a pair of ears.

 In the wake of my confession, the hours went by in yet another blur.
-Despite the fact that the police department trod cautiously around us, I sensed they silently celebrated our case; it’s not often incidents like ours result in a happy ending.
+Despite the fact the police department trod cautiously around us, I sensed they silently celebrated our case.
+It’s not often incidents like ours, Kathy’s and mine, resulted in happy endings.